Addiction: Comorbid disorders

-Neuropsychology

-The transtheoretical model of change (TTM) can point to how someone may be conceptualizing their addiction and the thoughts around it, including not being aware of their addiction.
+Mechanisms

+Addiction develops when repeated exposure to a rewarding stimulus produces lasting changes in the brain circuits that govern reward, stress and self-control.
+Current accounts describe this as a recurring three-stage cycle.
+During binge/intoxication, dopaminergic signaling in the basal ganglia gives the drug and the cues surrounding it a powerful pull on attention and behavior.
+During withdrawal/negative affect, brain stress systems in the extended amygdala become overactive and ordinary pleasures become muted, so that use is increasingly driven by relief rather than reward.
+During preoccupation/anticipation, reduced prefrontal cortex control over these systems leaves craving poorly restrained and makes relapse more likely.
+Each stage is associated with persistent changes in gene expression and synaptic plasticity within the affected circuits.
+In laboratory animals, repeated drug exposure causes a protein called ΔFosB to accumulate in reward-related neurons, which increases drug self-administration and blunts sensitivity to adverse consequences; it is used in preclinical research as a marker of addiction.

+Reward circuitry

+The reinforcing effects of most addictive drugs depend on dopamine signaling in the nucleus accumbens, the same pathway that responds to natural rewards such as food and sex.
+Altered dopamine neurotransmission is frequently observed following the development of an addictive state.
+In people and in animals that have developed an addiction, altered dopamine or opioid neurotransmission is evident in the nucleus accumbens and elsewhere in the striatum.

+Cognitive and stimulus control

 Cognitive control and stimulus control, which is associated with operant and classical conditioning, represent opposite processes (i.e., internal vs external or environmental, respectively) that compete over the control of an individual's elicited behaviors.
 Cognitive control, and particularly inhibitory control over behavior, is impaired in both addiction and attention deficit hyperactivity disorder.
 Stimulus-driven behavioral responses (i.e., stimulus control) that are associated with a particular rewarding stimulus tend to dominate one's behavior in an addiction.

-Stimulus control of behavior

-In operant conditioning, behavior is influenced by outside stimulus, such as a drug.
+In operant conditioning, behavior is influenced by outside stimuli, such as a drug.
 The operant conditioning theory of learning is useful in understanding why the mood-altering or stimulating consequences of drug use can reinforce continued use (an example of positive reinforcement) and why the addicted person seeks to avoid withdrawal through continued use (an example of negative reinforcement).
-Stimulus control is using the absence of the stimulus or presence of a reward to influence the resulting behavior.
+Stimulus control is using the absence of the stimulus or the presence of a reward to influence the resulting behavior.